zeljkot/presentations/kotlin-backend/PITCHME.md

 ---
 # Case 1: Attack of the Getters and Setters

-Q: how many times you have to write "person" to create person property?
+Q: How many times you have to write "person" to create a person property?

 +++
 # Kotlin Entities